adntgv/sell-your-own-x/community/TUTORIAL_TEMPLATE.md

 1. [Step-by-step verification process]
 2. [What to look for to confirm it's working]
 3. [How to troubleshoot common issues]
+4. [After running tests, verify outcomes in RESULTS.md if applicable.]

 ## 📊 Measuring Results